-AirHelp views data privacy as a fundamental component of doing business.
-Our data protection policy and practices are focused on processing, sharing and storing personal information appropriately and lawfully, while providing confidentiality, integrity and availability.
+We view data privacy as a fundamental component of doing business.
+Our Privacy Statement and practices are focused on processing personal data appropriately and lawfully, while providing confidentiality, integrity and availability.

-This privacy statement applies to AirHelp’s primary operational entity, AirHelp Limited, incorporated in Hong Kong, and its subsidiaries (including partly owned subsidiaries where AirHelp Limited directly or indirectly controls more than 50% of the voting interest).
-It also applies to AirHelp Limited’s parent, AirHelp, Inc. For the purpose of this policy, the term “AirHelp” refers to the whole company group or each of the companies as the case may be.
+This Privacy Statement applies to www.airhelp.com, owned and operated by AirHelp’s primary operational entity, AirHelp Limited, incorporated in Hong Kong, and its subsidiaries (including partly owned subsidiaries where AirHelp Limited directly or indirectly controls more than 50% of the voting interest).
+It also applies to AirHelp Limited’s parent, AirHelp, Inc. For the purpose of this Privacy Statement, the terms “AirHelp”, “we”, “us”, or “our”, refers to the whole company group or each of the companies as the case may be.

-AirHelp is to be considered the data controller and will determine the purposes and means of the processing of personal data submitted and collected online.
+AirHelp is considered to be the data controller and will determine the purposes and means of the processing of personal data.

 - The processing of personal data shall take place in a lawful, fair and transparent way;